skyturtleio/svelix/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
 The home page is a Svelte component being rendered by Inertia.

 The official setup instructions can be found on HexDocs for the [Inertia.js Phoenix Adapter](https://hexdocs.pm/inertia/readme.html#installation).
 The setup instructions below give a high-level overview of the steps.
 The details below are to help out my future self and also clariy some questions I had as I was going through the instructions.
 The server-side setup follows the official instructions closely.
-The client-side setup is fairly different because the official docs use React.
+The client-side setup is fairly different because the Phoenix adapter docs use React.

 ## Server-side Setup

 - Add the `:inertia` package to your deps in `mix.exs` and run `mix deps.get`